squidmoron/Bubble-Sort-With-Numpy/README.md

 1) python
 2) import numpy

-if all is ok, just copy my script tes.py and run it..
+if all is ok, you can copy my script tes.py and run it..